fabianwennink/IconCaptcha-ASP.NET/README.md

 | error.iconCaptcha | Will fire when the user selected the incorrect icon. |

 ## Credits
-The icons used in this project are made by <a href="https://www.webalys.com" target="_blank" rel="nofollow">Webalys</a>.
+The icons used in this project are made by [Webalys](https://www.webalys.com).

 ## License
-This project is licensed under the <a href="https://github.com/fabianwennink/jQuery-Icon-Captcha-Plugin/blob/master/LICENSE">MIT</a> license.
+This project is licensed under the [MIT](https://github.com/fabianwennink/jQuery-Icon-Captcha-Plugin/blob/master/LICENSE) license.